All Episodes

 They are in favor of open borders.

-They are in favor of uh defunding ice.
+They are in favor of defunding ICE.

-Uh they are in favor of a weak America overseas.
+They are in favor of a weak America overseas.

 I mean, there are a lot of things they favor.

-Uh you you go down the list and you think, I mean, this guy is like nuts.
+You go down the list and you think, I mean, this guy is like nuts.

-Uh, but he's probably going to be the Democratic mayor of New York.
+But he's probably going to be the Democratic mayor of New York.

 Yeah, I think you're right about that.

-And uh you know, he calls himself a socialist, but when you look at what he advocates, particularly, you know, taking over all manufacturing and production, that's straight out of Karl Marx.
+And, you know, he calls himself a socialist, but when you look at what he advocates, particularly, you know, taking over all manufacturing and production, that's straight out of Karl Marx.

-Um he and Jonathan Tirley wrote about this.
+And Jonathan Turley wrote about this.

-And of course, anybody who's read uh Hegel and Marx know that the ultimate goal of Marxism is communism.
+And of course, anybody who's read Hegel and Marx know that the ultimate goal of Marxism is communism.

 I mean, New York could have the biggest exodus in its history.